Code-Institute-Submissions/HLuke93-ms2/README.md

 The Logo is Located in the top left of the page.
 The Logo states the name of the game "Rock Paper Scissors".<br>
 The 2 main colors used in the logo are #24C6DC, #514A9D.<br>
-This also indicates to the user what the game being played is.
+This also indicates to the user what the game being played is.<br>

 ![Homepage Demostration on Desktop devices](./assets/images/logo.png)

 * **The Main Game Area**